cloud-hypervisor/cloud-hypervisor/docs/logging.md

 Use `-vv` to enable.

 For the most verbose of logging messages.
 It is acceptable to "spam" the log with repeated invocations of the same message.
 This level of logging would be combined with `--log-file`.

+## Append

+Including the `--append` flag ensures that the log, if it exists, will not be truncated on boot.
+Instead new log messages will just be appended to the existing log.